roblox-aurora/rbx-net/docs/docs/definitions/01-starting.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In RbxNet, there are three categories of remote objects:
+In RbxNet, there are five categories of remote objects:

 - **Event** - This is analogous to a `RemoteEvent`.
 This is what is used if you want to send an event (like an action) to the server or a player.
+- **UnreliableEvent** - This is analogous to `UnreliableRemoteEvent`.
+Similar to RemoteEvent - however not guaranteed to be recieved.
 - **AsyncFunction** - This is _like_ a `RemoteFunction`, but uses `RemoteEvent` internally.
 The difference with this and `Function` is that `AsyncFunction` _will_ handle time outs and runs completely asynchronously. (meaning it wont yield code) If there is no response from the reciever, it will reject.
 - **Function** - This is analogous to a `RemoteFunction`.
 However unlike a regular `RemoteFunction` this does not allow you to call a client.
 This is for security reasons discussed [here](https://github.com/roblox-aurora/rbx-net/issues/13)
+- [**ExperienceBroadcastEvent**](#todo) - This uses `MessagingService` to send an event to all servers in an experience

 ## Defining Events & Functions
 Given the above knowledge, we can then apply that to our remote definition script.
-There are the following functions under `Net.Definitions` for creating definitions for the three categories we have above.
-The API for each type of definition is explicit so it is easy to understand what each defined remote does.

-### The different types of definitions

-- Event
-    - **`Net.Definitions.ServerToClientEvent`** - Defines an event in which the server sends an event to one or many clients
-    - **`Net.Definitions.ClientToServerEvent`** - Defines an event in which the client send events to the server
-    - **`Net.Definitions.BidirectionalEvent`** - Defines an event in which both the server can send an event to one or many clients, and also the clients can send events to the server. _This should only be used in cases where it's required_.

-- AsyncFunction
-    - **`Net.Definitions.ServerAsyncFunction`** - Defines an async function which exists on the server, and can be called by clients.
-The returned result will be recieved on the client as a promise.
-    - **`Net.Definitions.ClientAsyncFunction`** - Defines an async function which exists on the client, and can be called by the server.
-The returned result will be recieved on the server as a promise.
+The basic way of defining a remote is through the `Net.Remote` function - which will return a builder we can use to further define the shape of our remote object.

-- Function
+- Event: `Net.Remote()`
-    - **`Net.Definitions.ServerFunction`** - Defines a synchronous function which exists on the server, and can be called by clients
+- AsyncFunction: `Net.Remote( ...argumentTypeChecks ).WhichReturnsAsync( returnTypeCheck )`
+- Function: `Net.Remote( ...argumentTypeChecks ).WhichReturnsSync( returnTypeCheck )` (only works with server-owned)
+- UnreliableEvent: `Net.UnreliableRemote(...argumentTypeChecks)` or `Net.Remote(...argumentTypes).AsUnreliable()`

-- Broadcast
+- ExperienceBroadcastEvent: `Net.Broadcaster(argumentTypeCheck)`
-    - **`Net.Definitions.ExperienceBroadcastEvent`** - Defines an event that the server can use to communicate with other servers in the same experience

 ### Defining remotes